QUALITY CHIMNEY LINER SOLUTIONS

 Cast-in-place concrete

 Cast-in-place concrete liners are a more modern alternative to clay tile liners.
 They are created by pouring a special concrete mixture directly into the chimney, creating a seamless and durable liner.
-Cast-in-place liners are known for their excellent insulation properties and resistance to moisture and creosote buildup.

 Clay tile

 Clay tile liners are the most traditional and commonly used type of liner for wood-burning fireplaces.
 They are relatively inexpensive and easy to install.
-However, they are more prone to cracking and deteriorating over time due to exposure to high temperatures and moisture.

 Stainless steel